 Because heart and respiratory rates are so variable in bats, it can be difficult to recognize signs of respiratory distress.
 Therefore, it is important that caretakers become familiar with normal respiration by observing healthy bats at rest.
 A simple but effective method for assessing the respiratory condition of bats is to observe the location on the body where respiration is visible.
 Unlike most mammals, where normal respiration is visible in the chest, respiration in bats should be visible in the abdominal area on both sides of the pelvis, and on the back on both sides of the hips.
-A rapid rising and falling in these areas indicate normal respiration in a non-torpid bat at rest.
-Somewhat slower respiration visible in the chest area is most likely a sign of respiratory distress, such as pneumonia.
+A rapid rising and falling in these areas indicate normal respiration in a nontorpid bat at rest.
+Somewhat slower respiration visible in these areas is normal for healthy bats in a state of torpor.
+However, labored respiration visible in the chest area is most likely a sign of respiratory distress, such as pneumonia.
 Respiratory distress has also been associated with rabies infection.